RaphaelRibes/GeCKO-MTruncatula/READS_MAPPING/README.md

 **ZONES_STATS directory** (if a bed file was provided)
 - *mean_depth_per_zone_per_sample.tsv*:&nbsp;&nbsp;&nbsp;For each zone and each sample, the mean depth per zone (number of reads per base)

-\*⚠ Paired reads are considered properly paired if they are mapped A mapped pair is considered as "proper pair" if both ends mapped to different stand and the distance between them is less than
+\*⚠ During the extraction step by CrossMap, paired reads are considered as a "proper pair" if both ends are mapped to different strands and the distance between them is less than 500 pb.
+This information is stored in the bams' flags for each read (0x2).

 ## Tools